Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Abstract

 \section{Abstract}

 Previously a theory has been presented which extends the geometrical structure of a real four-dimensional space-time via a field of orthonormal tetrads with an enlarged transformation group.
-This new transformation group, called the conservation group, contains the group of diffeomorphisms as a proper subgroup.
-Field equations were obtained from a variational principle which is invariant under the conservation group.
+This new transformation group, called the conservation group, contains the group of diffeomorphisms as a proper subgroup and we hypothesize that it is the foundational group for quantum geometry.
+The fundamental geometric object of the new geometry is the curvature vector, $C_\mu$.
+Using the scalar Lagrangian density $C^\mu C_\mu \sqrt{-g}\,$, field equations for the free field have been obtained which are invariant under the conservation group.
 In this paper, this theory is further extended by development of a suitable Lagrangian for a field with sources.
 Spherically symmetric solutions for both the free field and the field with sources are given.
 A stellar model and an external, free-field model are developed.
 The theory implies that the external stress-energy tensor has non-compact support and hence may give the geometrical foundation for dark matter.
 The resulting models are compared to the internal and external Schwarzschild models.
 The theory may explain the Pioneer anomaly and the corona heating problem.
+(PACS 04.50.-h, 12.10.-g,04.40.-b)